MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/fix-problems-with-directory-synchronization.md

 # Fixing problems with directory synchronization for Office 365

 With directory synchronization, you can continue to manage users and groups on-premises and synchronize additions, deletions, and changes to the cloud.
 But setup is a little complicated and it can sometimes be difficult to identify the source of problems.
-We have resources to help you hunt down potential issues and fix them.
+We have resources to help you identify potential issues and fix them.

 ## How do I know if something is wrong?